Cascoda/cascoda-sdk/README.md

 | ot-sed-eink-freertos | Display images onto an e-ink screen.
 The images are transmitted over a Thread network.
 The system sleeps while idle.
 Used in conjunction with ot-eink-server.
 [Click here for more documentation.](baremetal/app/ot-sed-eink-freertos/README.md)
 | eink-test | Tests the connection between a Chili and a E-Ink display by showing an image.
 Does not commmunicate over IEEE 802.15.4.
 | sensorif-test | Tests the sensorif API by attempting communication with all connected sensors.
+| ocf-storage-test  | Test the flash storage API of Iotivity-Lite.
+Useful for developers.
 | mac-tempsense | Legacy temperature demo running directly on top of IEEE 802.15.4 MAC.
 | ot-barebone-mtd| Barebones OpenThread demo, designed for the Chili 1.
 | ot-barebone-ftd | The FTD version of ot-barebone-mtd